Projects / Hua

 Errors

-Hua is normally silent, so if everything goes well nothing will be output on the command line and Hua will exit with a status of 0.
-Errors will be output in the following situations:
+Hua is normally silent, so if everything goes well, nothing is output on the command line and Hua exits with a status of 0.
+Errors are output in the following situations:

 Known Issues & Future Enhancements